xaynetwork/xaynet/docs/network_architecture.rst

 Training Round Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The communication is summarised in the following sequence diagram.
 In a training round, :math:`C` is in the state :code:`ROUND`.
-The selected participant :math:`P` is in the :code:`TRAINING` state (see state diagram later).
+The selected participant :math:`P` is in the :code:`TRAINING` state (see :ref:`participant-state-evolution`).
 The first message by :math:`P` essentially kicks off the exchange. :math:`C` responds with the global model :code:`weights` (and other data as specified in :code:`StartTrainingRoundResponse`).
 Then :math:`P` carries out the training locally.
 When complete, it sends the updated model :code:`weights_update` (and other metadata) back. :math:`C` responds with an acknowledgement.

 .. image:: _static/sequence.png